malindaalyaf/First-Repo/README.md

-# First tepo in GitHub
+# First repo in GitHub